nickc1/skedm/docs/quick-example.rst

 .. image:: /_static/edm/lorenz.png
    :align: center

-The next step is to calculate the mutual information between the time series and a shifted version of itself.
-More mathematically, the mutual information between `X(t) and X(t+n)` where `n` is an integer number of timesteps.
-This determines the lag value for the embedding.
-The first minimum in the `mutual information`_ can be thought of as jumping far enough away that there is new information gained.
-A more useful thought construct might be to think of it as the first minimum in the autocorrelation.
-Mutual information, however, is better than autocorrelation for `picking the lag value`_.
+In attempting to use the 'x' time series to reconstruct the state space behavior of the complete lorenz system, a lag is needed to form the embedding vector.
+This lag is most commonly found from the first minimum in the mutual information between the time series and a shifted version of itself.
+The first minimum in the `mutual information`_ can be thought of as jumping far enough away in the time series that new information is gained.
+A more inituitive but less commonly used procedure to finding the lag is using the first minimum in the autocorrelation.
 The mutual information calculation can be done using the `embed` class provided by skedm.

 ::